bgotink/playwright-coverage/README.md

 This means the reporter is looking in the wrong place because playwright and the server process are using paths relative to a different working folder.

 Try setting the `sourceRoot` folder.
-If you need more control over the actual path of the files, pass a `rewritePaths` property in the options:
+If you need more control over the actual path of the files, pass a `rewritePath` property in the options:

 ```ts
 {